elkhorn-heavy/walkthroughs/overthewire/natas/level_11.md

 > Find words containing:

-There's an input box for submitting the "words".
-There is also a `View sourcecode` link that certainly seems like a hint.
+There's an input box for entering the "words".
+There is also a `View sourcecode` link that seems like a hint.

 ## Approach Strategy